briankoser/sfc-listeners-guide/episodes/0107-christopher-nolans-interstellar-and-other-news.md

 Matt wants to watch some {% work "Downton Abbey" %}, then record video reviews with Ben.
 They would have to wear masks or blur out their faces on the videos.

-Matt listens to Stuff You Missed in History Class. <q class="archivist inline">Good podcast, although not as good since Sarah and Deblina left.</q>
+Matt listens to Stuff You Missed in History Class. {% arc %}Good podcast, although not as good since Sarah and Deblina left.{% endarc %}

 Matt wants to start a Bible trivia podcast.

 {% timeLink podcast_file_url, '47:20' %} Ben explains the history of the Rebel Underground

-{% timeLink podcast_file_url, '48:09' %} Matt suggested an inappropriate name for Ben's men's ministry. <q class="archivist inline">The hardest I've ever heard Matt laugh.</q>
+{% timeLink podcast_file_url, '48:09' %} Matt suggested an inappropriate name for Ben's men's ministry. {% arc %}The hardest I've ever heard Matt laugh.{% endarc %}

 {% timeLink podcast_file_url, '1:01:50' %} Matt and Ben come up with the Last News of the Day sound clip